graphiti-api/graphiti/docs/concepts/links.md

 ### Pagination Links {#pagination-links}

+The page params themselves, and cursors, are covered in [Pagination](/concepts/resources#pagination).

 Requesting large collections can make for slow responses.
 [Pagination](https://jsonapi.org/format/#fetching-pagination) breaks the response into smaller pieces, and pagination links tell the client how to walk them.
 They can appear in a response two ways.

 #### Showing by default {#pagination-links-showing-by-default}